 | Block | Block connected PrivateLink Endpoint |

-- If the connection status is Rejected or Error, requests such as approval/rejection are not possible.
+- When the connection status is Rejected or Error, requests such as approval or denial are not possible.

-On the API Details page, you can view tag information of the selected resource, and add, modify, or delete tags.
+API Details page lets you view the tag information of the selected resource, and add, modify, or delete it.

 |---|---|